Longest pedestrian suspension bridge in North America to open in Gatlinburg, TN

-GATLINBURG, TN (WVLT/Gray News) – Eastern Tennessee will soon add a new attraction to region’s host amusement parks, country music reviews and vacation rentals.
+GATLINBURG, TN (WVLT/Gray News) – Eastern Tennessee will soon add a new attraction to the region’s host of amusement parks, country music reviews and vacation rentals.

 The Gatlinburg SkyLift Park announced the grand opening of its new SkyBridge, the longest pedestrian suspension bridge in North America.